 Do you write things on computers?
-Okay, good.
+You do.
 So you have a clipboard manager, right?

 My clipboard manager makes me feel like a ninja.
 I’m sliding and striking and chopping and spinning words and text and URLs without any worry about losing my balance or missing my objective.

-It probably sounds more complicated when than it is.
-It took maybe two or three weeks before I was completely comfortable using ClipMenu — now, it’s complete muscle memory, and I can’t imagine using a computer without it.
+It sounds more complicated than it is.
+It took maybe two or three weeks before I was completely comfortable using a clipboard manager — now, it’s complete muscle memory, and I can’t imagine using a computer without it.

 Having a clipboard manager is incredibly liberating.
 If you have a relatively stable computer, as most people do, it gives you the freedom to do a little creative slicing and dicing with the text you’re working on with less fear of losing something.
 Train yourself away from the ⌦ (delete) key and instead use ⌘+x (cut), and whatever you trim away from your current work is temporarily nestled in the safety of your clipboard manager.